plumier/plumier/docs/docusaurus/docs/Plumier-In-Five-Minutes.md

 }
 ```

-Above code enabled filters for `slug`, `title` and `createdAt` fields.
+Using above code we can query filter for all Post fields.
 Using above generated API you may request like below.

 ```
 # Filter response based on slug property using equals comparison